Farahat612/ETL-Shell-Script/README.md

 ### Step 3: Making the Shell Script Executable

-To use the shell script 'cp-access-log.sh', make it executable with the following command:
+To use the shell script `cp-access-log.sh`, make it executable with the following command:
 ```shell
 chmod +x cp-access-log.sh
 ```